-Group 2017 Number 2016 Number
+Group 2018 Number 2017 Number

-The average number of employees (including Directors) during the e year was made up as follows:
+The average number of employees (including Directors) during the year was made up as fo llows:

-Management and administration 21 20
+Management and administration 25 21

-Sales and marketing 14 12
+Sales and marketing 16 14

-Support and development staff 131 125
+Support and development staff 143 131

 Executive Directors 3 3

 Non-executive Directors 2 2

-171 162
+189 171

-For details of Directors' remuneration, refer to the Remuneration report on page 17.
+For details of Directors' remuneration, refer to the Remuneration Report on pages 14 to 16.
 Key management personnel is covered in note 23.